ohyo-io/wampire/README.md

 **Wampire** is a [Web Application Messaging Protcol v2](http://wamp-proto.org/) v2 router library, client library, and a router service, that implements most of the features defined in the advanced profile.
 The wampire project is written in [Rust](https://www.rust-lang.org/) and designed for highly concurrent asynchronous I/O. The wampire router provides extended functionality.
 The router and client interaction with other WAMP implementations.
+Project initially forked from [wamp-rs v0.1.0](https://github.com/dyule/wamp-rs).

 <p align="center">
     <img src="https://raw.githubusercontent.com/wiki/ohyo-io/wampire/images/wampire_webrtc.png" alt="Wampire logo" width="405" />